Nearly every week someone says to me “Training with food is all very well, but what do you do when food doesn’t work?”

 Training is an ongoing commitment.
-If you don’t continue to exert some control over the consequences of your dog’s behaviour, his obedience will become unreliable.
-That applies to both behaviours trained with food, and behaviours trained with punishment.
+If you don’t continue to exert some control over the consequences of your dog’s behavior, his obedience will become unreliable.
+That applies to both behaviors trained with food, and behaviors trained with punishment.

 How can we avoid training breaking down?

 The best way to avoid your training efforts unravelling, is to teach your dog in easy stages, so that he can keep getting it right and keep getting rewarded for being a good dog.

 Food can used to create a response to a cue.
 As can other types of reinforcement.
 We begin in a place with no distractions, your kitchen for example, and then teach him to replicate that behavior in increasingly challenging locations.

 To make sure he is not rewarded for being naughty, we prevent him having access to the rewards he might be tempted to chose for himself (pursuing butterflies, or chasing his tail) We often use a long line for this, temporarily, until the dog has learned to focus on his handler in all kinds of different situations.

 When we take the dog into a more demanding location, we also ask him to perform less demanding behaviors at first.

 If you are standing in a busy street, with lots of people passing by, you might begin with asking for a simple ‘hand touch’ for example, rather than a complex obedience routine.

 Behaviors need to be maintained in the long term by the applications of controlled consequences.
 If you simply stop rewarding the recall, your dog will gradually lose his reliable recall.
 Rewards can be faded to some extent, but never eliminated entirely.